udelcodes/udelcodes.github.io/cyber.md

 Throughout the week, we will be learning the ways of the Cyber House.
 The Cyber House is a group of cybersecurity experts who will help us practice and learn cyber skills!
-We will also be helping them shutdown a group of hackers who have been causing mayhem across the internet.
+We will also be helping them shutdown a group of hackers who have been causing mayhem to the Cyber House.
 Lets introduce you to the agents you will be working with!

 ![Agents](https://www.johnhembree.com/wp-content/uploads/2017/10/5-JHH.jpg)